needle-tools/needle-engine-samples/package/Runtime/Vue Project Sample/README.md

 # Vue.js Integration

-This sample demonstrates how to integrate the [Vue.js](https://vuejs.org/) frontend framework and a Needle scene.
+This sample demonstrates how to integrate the [Vue.js](https://vuejs.org/) frontend framework with Needle Engine.
 The [vuejs project template](https://github.com/needle-engine/vuejs-sample) is hosted and downloaded from github.

 In this sample the needle engine web component is added to the [App.vue](https://github.com/needle-engine/vuejs-sample/blob/0d0e5b265c5dd26a65148fa3a94a0d1d5191e441/src/App.vue#L26) component.
 The content of the 3D scene integrates seamlessly with the web components: content uses zIndex to be either rendered in front or behind the 3D content.